soruly/trace.moe/README.md

 ### Prerequisites

-You need docker-compose for your OS.
+You need docker compose for your OS.
 Windows is supported via WSL2.

 ### Getting started